jointakahe/jointakahe/content/guides/custom-domains.md

 you need to understand a few things:

-* Custom domains are limited to only our [Featured Supporter Patreon Tier](https://www.patreon.com/takahe) or higher, or those who donate an equivalent monthly amount via direct invoice (email contact@jointakahe.org for information about that option).
+* Custom domains are limited to only our [Featured Supporter Patreon Tier](https://www.patreon.com/takahe) or higher, those who donate an equivalent monthly amount via direct invoice, or for open-source project or charities (email contact@jointakahe.org for information about those options).

 * Once you make accounts (identities) on your custom domain, you will not be able to move them away from takahe.social until we implement the move